-The proper oversight of extraterritorial derivatives transactions is of the highest importance to effective regulation of U.S. derivatives markets and indeed to the regulation of Wall Street banks in general.
+The proper oversight of international derivatives transactions is crucial to effective regulation of U.S. derivatives markets.
+Financial transactions that are nominally booked in overseas subsidiaries of U.S. banks create risk for the U.S. parent.
 We have learned this lesson in many crises, most recently in the massive derivatives losses experienced at JP Morgan's London office, and most painfully in the world financial collapse of 2008.
-As CFTC Chair Gary Gensler has stated:
+As the chair of the Commodity Futures Trading Commission (CFTC) has stated:

-"Swaps executed offshore by U.S. financial institutions can send risk straight back to our shores.
+Swaps executed offshore by U.S. financial institutions can send risk straight back to our shores.
 It was true with the London and Cayman Islands affiliates of AIG, Lehman Brothers, Citigroup and Bear Stearns.
 A decade earlier it was true, as well, with Long-Term Capital Management.
 The nature of modern finance is that large financial institutions set up hundreds, if not thousands of "legal entities" around the globe...
-Many of these far-flung legal entities, however, are still highly connected back to their U.S. affiliates."